 No matter where you’re moving, you’ll want to be around people who share your lifestyle and ideals, but it can be hard to know where that is.

 Luckily, Esri has devised a tool to pinpoint the specific demographics of individual zip codes.

 All you have to do is plug in a zip code like (84770), for Downtown St. George, any the site will present you with the three largest demographic subsections in that area.
 Pretty neat, huh?

 While liking your neighbors is important, so is being able to get to work on time.

-In fact, St. George has been ranked as having the 4th best commute in the state of Utah.
+In fact, St. George has actually been ranked the 4th best commuter city in the state of Utah.

 The condensed nature of the city coupled with the relatively low population makes for little road congestion (even during rush hour).